 The fall of 2007 welcomed a new $30,000 sound amplification system.
 The Sportsound 1000 features premium digital audio processing to ensure clear sound and intelligible speech.
 Linfield is the first college or university in the Northwest to install the all-in-one sound system.

-Maxwell Field served as host for six NCAA Division III playoff events in 2004 and 2005 and was also the site of the 2005 Northwest Conference track and field championships.
+Maxwell Field has served as host for 16 NCAA Division III playoff events since 2004 and was also the site of the 2005 and 2011 Northwest Conference track and field championships.

 Linfield’s first sports field, circa 1896, was regarded as “the most satisfactory college athletic field in the state,” according to published reports of the time.